Airport Security Market Size and Share

 Airport Security Market Analysis by Mordor Intelligence

-The airport security market stands at USD 16.36 billion in 2025 and is forecasted to reach USD 24.57 billion by 2030, supported by an 8.47% CAGR.
+The airport security market size stands at USD 16.36 billion in 2025 and is forecasted to reach USD 24.57 billion by 2030, supported by an 8.47% CAGR.
 Strong growth stems from steady passenger recovery, sizeable capital outlays for terminal upgrades, and rapid adoption of AI-enabled screening and perimeter solutions.
 Airports are accelerating biometric enrolment programs, linking passenger identity to boarding data and baggage status to streamline journeys.
 At the same time, integrated command-and-control platforms give operators unified views of checkpoints, airside movements, and cyber alerts, improving incident response speed.
 Investments also track heightened geopolitical risk, driving demand for high-resolution radar, drone interdiction tools, and resilient cloud architectures that safeguard data flows across airline, government, and airport systems.

 Key Report Takeaways